polytaskdev/Polytask/README.md

 ## How to run
 To run Polytask you need to:
 1. Go to [Polytask](https://polytaskdev.github.io/Polytask/)
-2. Now you are ready to multitask
+2. Click the plus button on the website to add windows
+3. Profit

 ## Creators
 Zhenyu Liang (Adv), Tony, Sumah